jithu1234b/cybersploit-framework/README.md

 # cybersploit-framework
 #Pentesting tool based on python&bash

- note:This tool only for educational purposes only, we are not responsible if any illegal activities done by you
+ note:This tool is only for educational purposes only, we are not responsible if any illegal activities done by you!!

 To install it please Run:-
 1. git clone https://github.com/jithu1234b/cybersploit-framework